• Skip to primary navigation

 Place the peaches, without the extra liquid, in the center of this simple homemade crust any way you like, leaving a 1½-2 inch border around the edges.

-Gently fold the edges of the pastry towards the center and create pleats at 2-inch intervals, leaving the center of the crostata exposed.
+Gently fold the edges of the pastry towards the center and create pleats at 2-inch intervals, exposing the crostata’s center.

 As an option, scatter a handful of fresh berries over the peaches.